andypiper/fivebyfive/notes.md

 Now works fully (from the `v1.18-68-g1f04a9a1f` nightly).

-Yet to test the GPIO pins or the mystery (possibly Qwiic or Grove-compatible?)
-4-pin connector on the board.
+Yet to test the GPIO pins, or the mysterious (Qwiic/JST-SH) 4-pin connector on the board.

 ### CircuitPython